gewarren/docs/docs/framework/wcf/feature-details/data-contract-names.md

 ## Basic Rules
 Basic rules regarding naming data contracts include:

-- A fully-qualified data contract name consists of a namespace and a name.
+- A fully qualified data contract name consists of a namespace and a name.

 - Data members have only names, but no namespaces.